earthtoabder/Twitter-Bot/README.md

 # Twitter Bot
 Hi!
-This is a Twitter bot i created with Python , it posts pictures from a folder (in this example i used a my reddit bot to scrapp images from reddit) with quotes as a captions .
+This is a Twitter bot i created with Python , it posts pictures from a folder (in this example i used my reddit bot to scrapp images from reddit) with quotes as a captions .

  - Here's the link to the bot account : https://twitter.com/__ArtBot__